 The world of Middle-earth is the balm to heal the wound in this age that is cut off and cut down.
 Tolkien’s natural world is teeming with life and meaning, but it is also subject to a groaning of which it is not unconscious.
 Nature is not silent in Middle-earth, for it either writhes in pain or is at peace.
 In short, it seems sensitive to the moral atmosphere of its inhabitants.
 Indeed, the environment provides a moral compass of sorts for the characters of The Lord of the Rings, the extremes of which are the Eden-like setting of Lothlórien representing all that is unsullied and living, and the dead lands of Mordor displaying all that is profane.
 At the heart of the profanity is the lust for dominance, and nature is the first casualty in Middle-earth.

 In considering the depiction of evil in The Lord of the Rings, Ralph C. Wood notes in his book, The Gospel According to Tolkien, that “Tolkien profoundly discerns” that evil is not something that exists as distinct from goodness, rather “it is something secondary and derivative”.
-Evil cannot create, it can only malign and mock in its acts of sub-creation, as Sauron’s orcs represent a perverse caricature of Elves.
+Evil cannot create, it can only malign and mock in its acts of sub-creation, as Sauron’s orcs are a perverse caricature of Elves.
 This is seen in the fact that even the luminescence of Minas Morgul, the garrison for Sauron’s forces, was secondary, “paler indeed than the moon … wavering and blowing like a noisome exhalation of decay, a corpse-light, a light that illuminated nothing.”
 The landscape was equally as unnatural with its “shadowy meads filled with pale white flowers … beautiful and yet horrible of shape, like the demented forms in an uneasy dream; and they gave forth a faint sickening charnel-smell; an odour of rottenness filled the air.”

 This principle of perverted Good can be seen throughout all the lands that have been overcome by the Shadow.
 They become more barren and inhospitable as one approaches Sauron’s “ancient fastness in the Dark Tower of Mordor.”
-As in our world, the evil in Middle-earth is anti-nature, and those who choose its path join it in destroying its beauty and goodness.
+As in our world, the evil in Middle-earth is anti-nature, and those who choose its path join it in destroying beauty and goodness.
 Saruman exemplifies this with his mind that had turned toward “metal and wheels,” no longer caring “for growing things, except as far as they serve him for the moment.”

 In starkest contrast to Mordor is Lothlórien, the “fairest of all the dwellings” in Middle-earth.
 Sauron’s pernicious shadow was kept from that realm by one of the three Elven rings kept by Lady Galadriel.
 Frodo describes it as something like “a vanished world” having “no stain” and upon which was a “light …for which his language had no name.”
 Tolkien would write that this ring gave the power to heal “the real damages of malice, as well as the mere arrest of change.”
-The Elves love the land and it responds in kind, being filled with a beauty and peace that brings healing to the Fellowship.
+The Elves love the land and it responds in kind, being filled with a peace that brings healing to the Fellowship.
 It is here that Galadriel gives Frodo a phial in which “is caught the light of Eärendil’s star, set amid the waters of [her] fountain.”
 As she prophesied, this phial would indeed provide a light for Frodo in the darkest of places, Shelob’s lair.
 Tolkien wrote that Eärendil’s star contained a portion of the primeval, first Light, unfallen and pure.

 Here, as in any time that stars are mentioned in the tale, such light is fortifying and foretelling of upturns in the fates of those that are striving against evil.
 Even from within the forsaken land of Mordor, “full of creaking and cracking and sly noises,” their light could be seen.
 Far from the groans of Middle-earth, they silently declare a “light and high beauty forever beyond [the Shadow’s] reach.”